Your PHS login

 Trainees are considered members of staff by the school and are expected to demonstrate the professional behaviour and appearance expected of fully qualified staff.

-We are offering training in Maths and Science (Physics) from September 2014.
-Anyone interested should contact the school for tour and information before application.
+We are offering training in Music and Science (Physics or Chemistry) from September 2016.
+Anyone interested should contact the school for a tour and information before application.

 The application process should be through UCAS Teacher Training.
-We are partnered with the University of Worcester for this route into teaching.
+We are partnered with the University of Worcester (Science) and Birmingham City University (Music) for this route into teaching.